Finnish People's Unity Party

-8 September 1972, 12 members of the parliamentary group of the Rural Party of Finland walked out from the meeting.
+On 8 September 1972, 12 members of the parliamentary group of the Rural Party of Finland walked out from the meeting.
 They protested against the action taken by the chairman Veikko Vennamo.
 He had declared, that Mauno Kurppa and Heikki Kainulainen have been sacked from the board of the party and also that MPs Lauri Linna and Artturi Niemelä are temporarily forbidden to take part in the parliamentary work in the parliamentary group of the party.
 On 24 October 1972, those who had walked out, formed their own parliamentary group, which led to the counter actions.
 Veikko Vennamo forced the party basic registered societies to oust the members of the new competing parliamentary group or had the registered societies, which refused to oust their member MPs, ousted, In the electoral district Lapland Vennamo had to have all the basic societies ousted as the basic registered societies refused to oust the members of the parliament together.

 To ensure the success of the ousted members of the parliaments a revision to the party law of Finland was made with the help of pro-Kekkonen parties and also the MPs ousted from the Rural Party of Finland.
 According to the revision, the members of the parliament can have the stare party subsidies to the new party in case half or more of the all MPs change the party.
-In 1972 general elections the Rural Party of Finland has had 18 MPs.
-With the revision of the party law the economic positions of the 12 MPs was guaranteed for the general elections of the year 1975.
+In the 1972 general elections, the Rural Party of Finland has had 18 MPs.
+With the revision of the party law, the economic positions of the 12 MPs was guaranteed for the general elections of the year 1975.